Bourne End Ltd, High Wycombe

 Description

 Greenbelt Agricultural Land.
-Available for commercial of residential use subject to the necessary consent.
+Available for a variety of uses subject to the necessary consent.

 Located in a popular and sought after location.